dalance/procs/README.md

 If `--watch <second>` option is used, procs automatically updates output like `top`.
 The update interval can be specified by the option argument.

+### Tree view

+If `--tree` option is used, processes are sorted by dependency order and dependency tree is shown at left side.

 ### Sort column